 Google lists and displays local medical and aesthetic practices based on proximity to the person searching.
 However, sometimes it might not be accurate.
 IP addresses and how mobile phones ping off the towers can also determine how your medical and aesthetics website gets ranked in the Google Local Map Pack (which generally only has three listings).

 Do your part to show up in local listings.
 Make sure your address is correct.
-Frequently include your location on all your platforms: web articles, social media, Yelp, etc. (To learn more about tying your location to your social media accounts and other best practices read:
+Frequently include your location on all your platforms: web articles, social media, Yelp, etc.

 In the case that Google fails to recognize your location, focus on other measures to increase your SEO to make sure you appear on Google’s listings.